Kunlong1994/lab3/Lab-06.md

 Using a phone or other video device, record someone trying out your ChatBot.
 (This does not need to be an advertisement for your ChatBot; it is okay if the person is confused or asks questions or doesn't like it.
 We like the drama.)
 Post the video to your README.md page!

 ## Submitting the Code
+This project is going to be the submission of this week.
+You will need to upload the changes you made on the Pi to the GitHub page.
+To do that you need to follow three simple steps: Stage=>Commit=>Push!
+1. Add the files you want to `push` to GitHub.
+By using the command `git add`.
+If you e.g. changed the `chatServer.js` type ```git add chatServer.js```.
+Now `chatServer.js` is staged.
+1. Now we create a new commit with that staged file.
+For that we use the `git commit` command like so:
+`git commit -m 'Added new intro message.'`.
+The -m option allows to add a short message between the `'` signs.
+It helps you and everyone else keep track of the changes to the file.
+1. The last step is pushing this commit to GitHub.
+Just type `git push` this will contact the GitHub and upload your changes.

+You might be required to login in the terminal to your GitHub account.
+For more details on how the Git commands work or what other commands are available checkout this [cheatsheet](https://education.github.com/git-cheat-sheet-education.pdf).

 Please submit your code by linking your forked GitHub project on your personal class page.